Disney joins JAKKS, LA billionaire to bring toys to life

-LOS ANGELES (Reuters) - Walt Disney toys are sold around the world.
+LOS ANGELES, Jan 8 (Reuters) - Walt Disney toys are sold around the world.
 Now, children can find them in the cloud as well.

 The media giant is teaming up with toy company JAKKS Pacific and Patrick Soon-Shiong, Los Angeles’ wealthiest person, on a new line of toys - with a nifty technological twist designed to link the goodies that kids lug home from the store with Disney’s stable of well-known animated characters.